darkmuck/darkmuck.github.io/_pages/about.md

 <strong>About Me</strong>

-I've recently finished my graduate degree in Software Engineering, but I am always trying to learn more.
-I've been writing software since I was in middle school and I'm now working as a software engineer.
+I have a master's in Software Engineering and a bachelor's in Information Systems, but I am always trying to learn more.
+I've been writing software since I was in middle school and I'm now working as a professional software architect / developer.
 My experience is mostly in the form of web development, but I've used quite a wide spectrum of tools, frameworks, and libraries.
 I'm always trying to learn more and spend time learning more about how to engineer better software and researching anything I find interesting.

 <a href="http://www.linkedin.com/in/williamdistefano"><img title="My LinkedIn Profile" src="http://shwuzzle.com/wp-content/uploads/2011/02/linkedin_myprofile_button_160x33.gif" alt="" width="160" height="33" /></a>